nextgis/docs_ngweb/source/collector.rst

    :alt: pencil
    :width: 6mm

-Click on the group name to navigate to that group, There, you'll find three resource with default names: Collector project, Web Map with the same list of layers as the project, and a standard basemap.
+Click on the group name to navigate to that group.
+There, you'll find three resource with default names: Collector project, Web Map with the same list of layers as the project, and a standard basemap.

 .. figure:: _static/project_group_result_en.png
    :name: project_group_result_pic